Ricimon/FFXIV-ProximityVoiceChat/README.md

 ```
 https://raw.githubusercontent.com/Ricimon/FFXIV-ProximityVoiceChat/refs/heads/master/repo.json
 ```
+*All my plugins are accessible from the ProximityVoiceChat repo json*
 - Click the **+** button to the right of the text field and make sure the **Enabled checkmark** is checked.
 - Click on the **Save Button** on the bottom-right of the window.